 LAND Studio and Gallery is a non-profit day habilitation program that teaches life skills to adults with developmental disabilities, using creative practices to produce and sell artwork in high profile locations.
-I visited LAND (League Artists Natural Design) twice during the second half of a year as a Travelling Fellow for more first-hand experiences of how the arts can promote wellbeing.
+I visited LAND (League Artists Natural Design) twice during my Fellowship for first-hand experience of how the arts can promote wellbeing.

 “At LAND, artists develop their skills in a nurturing environment, while their work is marketed to the community in a vibrant and inclusive manner” says Matthew Murphy, who in 2003 was asked to name and co-found Brooklyn’s first art based Day Habilitation Studio and gallery.
 “Every day our door is open we are meeting our mission” he said.